Skip to main content

 Allostatic Load as a Biological Analogue to Legal Coercion

-The progression from a healthy, adaptive to a state of high allostatic load can be categorized into four types, each of which has a parallel in the escalating pressure of a coercive wellness program.
+The progression from a healthy, adaptive stress response to a state of high allostatic load can be categorized into four types, each of which has a parallel in the escalating pressure of a coercive wellness program.
 First is the repeated, frequent activation of the stress response system.

 Second is the failure to habituate to the same recurring stressor.
 Third is the inability to shut off the stress response effectively after the stressor has passed.
 Fourth is the inadequate response of one system, which forces others to compensate by becoming overactive.
 A highly punitive wellness program can trigger all four of these pathological states.

 The daily pressure creates repeated “hits” of cortisol.
 The persistent nature of the financial threat prevents habituation.
 The inability to escape the program’s requirements means the response never fully shuts off.
-And if an individual’s HPA axis becomes blunted from exhaustion, the may become hyperactive to compensate, leading to elevated blood pressure and heart rate.
+And if an individual’s HPA axis becomes blunted from exhaustion, the sympathetic nervous system may become hyperactive to compensate, leading to elevated blood pressure and heart rate.

 This framework allows for a reinterpretation of legal cases through a biological lens.
 Consider a hypothetical case where a court finds a program with a 40% premium penalty to be coercive under the ADA.
 The legal reasoning would focus on the undue burden placed on the employee, making participation non-voluntary.